17 Algorithms Machine Learning Engineers Need to Know

 This kind of hierarchical clustering is called agglomerative because it merges clusters iteratively.
 There is also a divisive hierarchical clustering which does the reverse by starting with all objects in one cluster and subdividing them into smaller pieces.
 Divisive methods are not generally available, and rarely have been applied.

 - Fuzzy c-means (FCM) is a method of clustering which allows one piece of data to belong to two or more clusters.
 This method is frequently used in pattern recognition.
-It is based on minimization of the following objective function:
+It is based on the minimization of the following objective function:

 - Clustering as a Mixture of Gaussians There’s another way to deal with clustering problems: a model-based approach, which consists in using certain models for clusters and attempting to optimize the fit between the data and the model.

 In practice, each cluster can be mathematically represented by a parametric distribution, like a Gaussian (continuous) or a Poisson (discrete).
-The entire data set is therefore modelled by a mixture of these distributions.
+The entire data set is therefore modeled by a mixture of these distributions.
 An individual distribution used to model a specific cluster is often referred to as a component distribution.

 A mixture model with high likelihood tends to have the following traits: